How to choose the best contact finders and people aggregators being well aware of their weaknesses?

 The problem is that the accept-all domains do not send you any notifications and take all the mail to their domain, but, in fact, the user does not receive your email.
 Such a danger inherits us in the issue of almost all the aggregators.
 For example, the biggest amount of catch-all emails is issued by RocketReach and Skrapp.

-For example, when testing aggregators, we have found that Lusha, Hunter, Skrapp and ContactOut give one contact detail per candidate on average.
-At the same conditions, RocketReach helped to find 2 valid contacts on average for each candidate.
+For example, when testing aggregators, we have found that Lusha, Hunter, Skrapp and ContactOut give one contact detail per individual on average.
+At the same conditions, RocketReach helped to find 2 valid contacts on average for each individual.

 The ratio of the total number of contacts in all the aggregators to valid contacts leaves much to be desired.
 The most unsatisfactory results were shown by Hunter, while it is the most widely used extension.